metalcarratt/ministry/2021_crystal_2_samuel/song1.md

 3. God is Triune / to supply us with Himself
-   He's the land, / and the lamb / and God's dwelling place He shed His blood, / As the Spirit turned our heart Brought us within the veil / to converse before His face
+   He's the land, / and the lamb / and God's dwelling place He shed His blood, / As the Spirit turned our heart Brought us within the veil / to converse face to face
 ```